ramiyappan/Kmeans-scratch/README.md

 Some things to note:

--- As usual, the public leaderboard shows results for 50% of randomly chosen test instances only.
-This is a standard practice in data mining challenges to avoid gaming of the system.

--- In a 24-hour cycle you are allowed to submit a clustering solution 10 times only.
-Only one account per student is allowed.

--- The final ranking will be based on the last submission.

 -- format.txt shows an example file containing 10,000 rows with random class assignments from 1 to 10.

 -- You will almost certainly want to experiment with different dimensionality reduction techniques (e.g. feature selection, PCA, SVD, t-SNE), especially for Part 2.

-Rules:
--- This is an individual assignment.
-Discussion of broad level strategies is allowed but any copying of submission files and source code will result in an honor code violation.
-Similarly, it's not acceptable to copy code from the internet, even if you cite the source.
-Doing so will result in an honor code violation.

--- Feel free to use the programming language of your choice for this assignment.

--- While you can use libraries and templates for dealing with input data you should implement your own K-Means algorithm.

-Deliverables:
--- Valid submissions to the Miner Website
--- Gradescope submission of source code and report:
-Create a folder called HW4_LastName.
-Create a subfolder called src and put all the source code there.
-Create a subfolder called Report and place a maximum 4 page, single-spaced report describing details regarding the steps you followed for developing the clustering solution for image data.
-Be sure to include the following in the report:
--- Name registered on Miner website.
--- Ranks & V scores for your submissions for HW4-Iris and HW4-Image (at the time of writing the report).
-You will be graded on the ranking for both datasets, but the Image data will most likely have more weight.
--- Implement your choice of internal evaluation metric and plot this metric on y-axis with value of K increasing from 2 to 20 in steps of 2 for the data.
--- Description of your approach (Pseudocode, how you choose or deal with the initial centers, how many runs etc) -- Tables and/or graphs that report your results.
--- Any feature selection/reduction you used in this study.
--- To ensure correctness, also submit results of evaluation on the standard Iris dataset provided as part of HW4-iris.